stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-And a builder to create the layout:
+With a companion builder that is largely empty for the moment:

 ```java
 public PipelineLayout build() {